 After receiving the report that Joseph was alive and the gifts sent by Pharaoh, Jacob set out for Egypt.
 He apparently only intended a short-term stay, but en route he received a revelation from God that he would settle there and become a great nation.
 Jacob arrived in Egypt at the age of 130 and lived with his family in the land of Goshen 17 years.
 He gave final blessings to his sons and died at the age of 147.
 Jacob's body was embalmed.
 After Jacob's death and a mourning period of seventy days his body was carried with great ceremony to Canaan and buried in the cave of Machpelah, the family burial plot (Gen 49:29-33; 50:1-12).
 After the death of Jacob the brothers repeated a request of their father that Joseph forgive them, so Joseph assured his brothers of his continuing goodwill and provision for their families.

 Moses reported that Joseph lived to see the third generation of his son Ephraim, died at the age of 110 and was also embalmed.
-Before his death he spoke to his brothers and reminded them that God would fulfill the promise made to Abraham of their return to Canaan.
-Moreover he required the brothers to swear an oath that they would carry out his request.
-This request implies that even though he was the youngest son born in Paddan-Aram, Joseph died before his brothers.
+Before his death he spoke to his surviving brothers and male relatives and reminded them that God would fulfill the promise made to Abraham of their return to Canaan.
+Moreover he required his family members to swear an oath that they would carry out his request.
 He may have anticipated fulfillment of God's promise within their lifetimes.

 Yosef and Yeshua: Parallels

 Bible commentators in comparing the lives of Joseph and Yeshua have suggested numerous parallels, although there is no direct comparison of Joseph and Yeshua in Scripture.
 Some substantive similarities may be noted:

 • Joseph was beloved of his father: Genesis 37:3a and Matthew 3:17b.